Our microgreens are sold in a living state. Follow these simple care instructions to maximize their potential in your kitchen!

 When you look along the grow pad, you will see fine white cilia called ROOT HAIRS.
 Young plants develop root hairs through their grow medium in search of water and nutrients as they grow.
 They are similar in structure and function to the growth of capillaries in animals and mycelium in fungi!
 Do not be alarmed by their appearance- you will be cutting the microgreens above these roots and root hairs.

-We deliver all over Northern Colorado each and every Friday year round!
+We deliver our living superfood all over Northern Colorado each and every week, year round!